GSA/emerging-technology-atlas/pages/index.md

 2. Reports from public service workshops, pilots, and programs;
 3. Opportunities to participate and collaborate.

-This Atlas is just one public-facing resource in a collaborative three tiered support and coordination effort to improve outcomes and reduce duplication of effort.
+This Atlas is just one public-facing resource in a collaborative support and coordination effort to improve outcomes and reduce duplication of effort.

 ![ECTO Impact](../assets/img/ecto-impact-atlas.jpg)